-- Establish resources with theaters or film boards in your community to harvest plywood and other gently used construction materials. - Use All for Reuse's opensource map of salvage opportunities1. - Look to current exhibits to find ways to reuse exhibit elements in-house.
+- Establish resources with theaters or film boards in your community to harvest plywood and other gently used construction materials. - As a start, use All for Reuse's opensource map of salvage opportunities1. - Look to current exhibits to find ways to reuse exhibit elements in-house.